superfaceai/one-sdk-js/README.md

 ### Using the OneSDK

-To interact with Superface, create a new Superface client instance, find the profile and use case, then perform it to get the result.
+To interact with Superface, initialize a new Superface OneSDK instance, references the profile and use case you're wanting to use, then perform it to get the result.
+You can use either the typed or untyped interface for the `SuperfaceClient`.

 #### Initializing the OneSDK client